Policies and Procedures

 Addenda.
-Addenda (or "updates") communicate additional information to a paper, either by request of the author(s) or in response to readers' request for clarification.
-Addenda are published only rarely.
+Updates (addenda) communicate additional information to a paper, either by request of the author(s) or in response to readers' request for clarification.
+Addenda are rarely published.
 They will be reviewed by the editors to determine whether they are crucial to the reader's understanding of the published article.

 Addenda should be signed by all authors.
-Addenda are listed in the table of contents, are linked online to the articles to which they pertain
+Addenda are listed in the table of contents and are linked online to the articles to which they pertain.

 The IJDRP has the right to reject any advertisement for any reason, which need not be disclosed to the party submitting the advertisement.
 Advertising submitted to the IJDRP publications should clearly identify the advertiser and the product or service being offered.